 - It uses very little power (0.67Ah on 12V when it’s 32-degrees outside).

 - A battery-saving cut-off makes sure you always have enough car battery left to start the vehicle.

 - It was very cold within 15 minutes.

 - We weren’t keen on the sliding knob thermostat controls, which looked a bit ugly and old-fashioned.
-There are digital displays on many of the other models.
+There are digital displays on the CF/CFX range.

 - Some of the range have carrying handles, but the CDF25 has integrated grab-handles, which some people may struggle with.

 Available from Amazon at around £440.